 The Pacifier PAC 100# is a tongue stabilizing device (TSD) that is sold by Koncept Innovators LLC, a Myrtle Beach, South Carolina based company.
 This product launched in August of 2015.

 It’s a one-size-fits-all device that is similar in design to the Good Morning Snore Solution and the aveoTSD.
 When squeezed and placed on the tip of the tongue, a vacuum is created which draws the tongue into the bulb.
 A flange rests between the inner portion of the lips and teeth and is used to prevent the Pacifier from slipping further into the mouth.
-This permits the tongue to remain in the forward position which helps to tighten muscles and tissue in the airway, resulting in a less restricted airway and reduced snoring.
+This permits the tongue to remain in the forward position which helps to tighten muscles and tissue in the airway, resulting in a less restricted airway and reduce snoring.

 According to the manufacturer, the Pacifier was “Developed in the United States by top researchers in the sleep science field”.
 While such a claim seems rather impressive, the manufacturer offers no further explanation as to exactly who these “researchers” are or what research has been conducted.
 After a bit of searching, I was unable to locate any credible research to support these claims.